Carlo Ancelotti: Style of management

-In an interview with The Times, in the lead-up to the 2024 Champions League final, Ancelotti commented on the limits of teams having "only one identity," also adding that his "style" was "not recognised" because he changed.
-He said that against Roberto De Zerbi's Shakhtar Donetsk, en route to his last Champions League title, he instructed his players not to press them, so that they would not play through the team.
-He similarly demonstrated that his team defended in a low block against Manchester City in the knock-out stages, as he saw that as the most effective way to defeat them, but that normally his side are more offensive.
-He elaborated that during the current season he used a 4–3–1–2 without a genuine forward, in order to compensate for the departure of striker Benzema.
-Jude Bellingham served as a goalscoring attacking midfielder, with additional creative and defensive responsibilities, acting almost as a false-9 or second striker at times, and playing behind Vinícius Júnior and Rodrygo – normally wingers – upfront in free roles.
+In an interview with The Times, in the lead-up to the 2024 Champions League final, Ancelotti commented on the limits of teams having "only one identity", also adding that his "style" was "not recognised" because he changed.
+He said that against Roberto De Zerbi's Shakhtar Donetsk, en route to the 2022 Champions League title, he instructed his players not to press them, so that they would not play through the team.
+He also referenced the low block that Real Madrid successfully employed against Manchester City in the knock-out stages as an example of his tactical pragmatism, as his sides normally play with a more offensive style.
+He elaborated that during the 2023–24 season he used a 4–3–1–2 without a genuine forward, in order to compensate for the departure of striker Benzema.
+Jude Bellingham served as a goalscoring attacking midfielder, with additional creative and defensive responsibilities, acting almost as a false 9 or second striker at times, and playing behind Vinícius Júnior and Rodrygo – normally wingers – upfront in free roles.
 Bellingham flourished in this position, with Ancelotti earning praise from Ben Grounds of Sky Sports for fielding him in this new role.
 While Vinícius and Rodrygo were still given the freedom to move out wide in attack, Ancelotti also focused on developing their ability to play more effectively in central areas.
 He also used a 4–4–2 formation at times throughout the season.
 Despite injuries to three of his team's key players – Thibaut Courtois, David Alaba and Éder Militão – Real Madrid won another Liga–Champions League double that season, with Ancelotti noting that "attitude and commitment" were "the key to overcoming all the problems" the club had faced.